metalcarratt/ministry/study/kings-of-israel/readme.md

 > 2Ch 17:5 Therefore Jehovah established the kingdom in his hand.
 And all Judah gave tribute to Jehoshaphat, and he had riches and honor in abundance.

+## Setting up judges to judge according to Jehovah

+2Ch 19:5-6 And he set up judges in the land throughout all the fortified cities of Judah, city by city.
+And he said to the judges, Consider what you are doing, for you judge not for man but for Jehovah, and He is with you in pronouncing judgment.

+## Seeking the Lord and trusting in Him when threatened by war

+> 2Ch 20:3-4 And Jehoshaphat was afraid and set his face to pursue Jehovah, and he proclaimed a fast throughout all Judah.
+And Judah gathered themselves to seek help from Jehovah; indeed out of all the cities of Judah they came to seek Jehovah.

+## Allying himself to Ahab through marriage, assisting Ahab in war despite the prophet's warning

+> 2Ch 18:1 And Jehoshaphat had great riches and honor, and he allied himself in marriage with Ahab.

+> 2Ch 18:3 And Ahab the king of Israel said to Jehoshaphat the king of Judah, Will you go with me to Ramoth-gilead?
+And Jehoshaphat said to him, I will be as you are; my people will be as your people; we will be with you in battle.

+> 2Ch 18:16 And he said, I saw all Israel scattered upon the mountains, like sheep that have no shepherd.
+And Jehovah said, These have no master; let each of them return to his house in peace.

+## Rebuked by the prophet Jehu

+> 2Ch 19:2 And Jehu the son of Hanani the seer went out to meet him; and he said to King Jehoshaphat, Should you help the wicked and love those who hate Jehovah?
+Because of this matter wrath has come upon you from Jehovah.

+## Joining himself with Ahaziah to make ships

+> 2Ch 20:35 Then after this, Jehoshaphat the king of Judah joined himself to Ahaziah the king of Israel; he acted wickedly in so doing.